Woodford Patient Capital Trust : British money manager Woodford's star wanes over locked fund gate | MarketScreener

 The funds all reopened within weeks, but the Financial Conduct Authority launched a consultation late last year, with a final ruling - and possible new rules - expected in mid-2019.

-"If you've got illiquid assets, you should have them in a closed-ended fund rather than an open-ended fund, because you don't' want to be forced to sell these things if you have a few redemptions," Cliff Weight, director at ShareSoc, which represents individual investors, said.
+"If you've got illiquid assets, you should have them in a closed-ended fund rather than an open-ended fund, because you don't want to be forced to sell these things if you have a few redemptions," Cliff Weight, director at ShareSoc, which represents individual investors, said.

 Woodford had made off-market bets on companies a small but key part of the strategy for his Equity Income Fund, aiming to capture outsize returns as winners materialised.